bpatram/arduino-status-light/README.md

 ![wiring guide](docs/wiring.png)

+It's worth noting that although the relay shield has 4 relays, we are only using 3 since the stack light we are using only has 3 lights (red, green, yellow).
+We do not use the fourth relay, but it can still be controlled in commands sent.

 ### Interacting

 Right now you can only communicate to the Arudino via serial communication.
 You can use the following to assist in this: